JalenLv35/JalenLv35/README.md

 - 🎓 First-year M.S. student in Electronic Information Engineering at Tsinghua University.
 - 🎓 B.Eng. in Biomedical Engineering from Huazhong University of Science and Technology.
-- 🚀 zero to hero
+- 🚀 Just a nobody
 - ✨ **“Be myself”**.

 <!--